23cm feed for EME (OM6AA design)

 Preamp

 On the feed I mounted a water tight enclosure for the preamp and isolation relay.
 The box has a female N connector for the RF output and a 7 pin connector for control voltages.
-The 7 pin connector and the N connector both connects to the 23cm PA box on my 4.8 meter dish system.
+The 7 pin connector and the N connector both connects to the 23cm PA box on my 4.8 meter dish system

 The box contains a preamp made by SM5DGX.
-This preamp has a measured noise figure of 0.15 dB and 33.6 dB gain when measured separately.
+This preamp alone has a measured noise figure of 0.15 dB and 33.6 dB gain when measured separately.

 The system was assembled including all adapters needed, coax relay etc., basically from (and including) the RX port connector (N female) to the N female output connector on the box.